nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Before each test scenario, ensure that your sprINT application is launched and opened on your device.

-1. Adding an application to sprINT while all applications are shown.
+1. Adding an application to sprINT

     1. Prerequisites: sprINT's main window is launched and opened.